 Intarsia crochet patterns.

-If you want to try out some awesome intarsia crochet patterns, you may be interested in the patterns below.
+If you want to try out some awesome intarsia crochet patterns, you may be interested in these crochet patterns.

 Intarsia Crochet Tutorial.